 Letting your family member’s PTSD dominate your life while ignoring your own needs is a surefire recipe for burnout.
 In order to have the strength to be there for your loved one over the long haul, you have to nurture and care for yourself.
-Like proper maintenance on a car, it’s what will keep you going.

 Make time for your own life.
 Don’t give up friends, hobbies, or activities that make you happy.
 It’s important to have things in your life that you look forward to.

-- Set boundaries.
+Set boundaries.
 Be realistic about what you’re capable of giving.
 Know your limits, communicate them to your family member and others involved, and stick to them.

 Trauma can be "contagious"

 Caring for someone with PTSD can lead to the potential for secondary traumatization.
 You can develop your own symptoms from listening to trauma stories or being exposed to disturbing symptoms like flashbacks.
 The more depleted and overwhelmed you feel, the greater the risk that you may become traumatized.